Lies and Sorcery

-Lies and Sorcery (Italian Menzogna e sortilegio) is a novel by the Italian writer Elsa Morante published in 1948, set in Southern Italy at the turn of the 20th century, describing a family's escape from increasingly dire financial and social circumstances into wishful thinking and delusions.
+Lies and Sorcery (Menzogna e sortilegio) is a novel by the Italian writer Elsa Morante published in 1948, set in Southern Italy at the turn of the 20th century, describing a family's escape from increasingly dire financial and social circumstances into wishful thinking and delusions.
 The narrative covers three generations of a family in decline, blending elements of the fairy tale as well as the social novel and the coming-of-age-story.
 In the year of its publication the novel received the Premio Viareggio.